Decor Ideas

 What are metal element colors in feng shui?

-Metal element colors usually include white, soft gray, stone, silver, and other cleaner lighter tones that suggest precision and clarity.
+Metal element colors include white, soft gray, stone, silver, and other cleaner lighter tones that suggest precision and clarity.

 Where do metal element colors work best?